elunna/nerfhack-changelog/README.md

 ### SAMURAI
 * Samurai start with +3 wakizashi (from DynaHack)
 * Samurai can reach expert in spears.
-* Ported more Japanese item names for samurai from SlashTHEM/dNetHack.
 * Samurai get to-hit and damage bonuses for twoweaponing a katana with a wakizashi.
 * The samurai quest was updated to have more water and monsters (jellyfish, more ninjas, some nagas).